Narrator: Laurence Lerner

-Lerner: In my day the faculty let you be adventurous and creative; they let you do your own thing.
-In 1969, Jack Wilson told me that Curti, in his advanced seminar, mentioned a younger student who was working in musicology.
+Lerner: In my day the history faculty let you be adventurous and creative; they let you do your own thing.
+In 1969, Jack Wilson (a fellow grad student who was close to Curti and eventually ended up on the faculty of Smith College) told me that Curti, in his advanced seminar, mentioned a younger student who was working in musicology.
 I didn’t consider myself someone who was interested in musicology but he must have been talking about me.
 I was the only one who was doing anything remotely related to music.
 Of course I found that very flattering.
 In reality what I was trying to do was document the business of music, rather than music itself, and document the dissemination of music (a line that I used in those days) and how music in the United States evolved from an art form to a commodity.
 That was the critical difference between the presentation of art music or classical music in Europe as opposed to America.

-In hindsight that was very ironic.
-The comment re musicology and the younger student articulated by Merle Curti was conveyed to me by as I was entering a seminar room for my oral defense.
-By then I left academic life and was seeking professional alternatives.
-The only reason that I completed my dissertation was directly related to my compulsive personality as opposed to any intellectual fulfillment.
+In hindsight the Curti observation re musicology was very ironic, as it was conveyed as I entered a seminar room for my oral defense.
+By then I had no choice but to leave academic life and seek professional alternatives.
+If there were no teaching jobs available in the academic arena then I had to look for career options elsewhere .
+The only reason I completed my dissertation was directly related to my compulsive personality as opposed to any intellectual fulfillment.

 Doney: Oh, this is a perfect —

 Lerner: [unclear] of European music.
 I’m sorry?